tdhoffman/tdhoffman.github.io/notes/spatial-asymp.md

 Covariance stationarity (assumption 5) is something we practically always assume when doing spatial statistics.
 I've yet to see a method that handles the case where the covariance of a spatial process is location-dependent.

-Assumption 6 is more of a housekeeping assumption than anything else:
+Assumption 6 is more of a housekeeping assumption than anything else: it says that every new observation must be some distance away from the current set of observations.
+This ensures that the domain truly expands in the limit.

+Finally, assumption 7

 Anyway, I have three conclusions to draw from this:
 - Asymptotic results for areal statistics might be made far easier if we let there be multiple observations per unit.